Caretaker (Star Trek: Voyager): Plot

 As Voyager begins a 75-year journey back to the Alpha Quadrant, Janeway integrates the Maquis into the Starfleet crew, with Chakotay as her second-in-command.
 Janeway grants Paris a field commission as a Starfleet officer holding the rank of Junior Lieutenant and assigns him as helmsman.
 Neelix and Kes join the crew as guides.

-Casting
+Cast

 Voyager actresses, Kate Mulgrew (Janeway), Roxann Dawson (Torres) and Jennifer Lien (Kes) in 1995.

-Due to the nature of the plot, the rest of the series has a different set of crew starting with the next (third) episode:
+Due to the nature of the plot, the rest of the series has a different set of crew starting with the next (third) episode.